saward/Rubame/README.md

 A useful Chrome plugin to help test connections is this [Simple Websocket Client](https://chrome.google.com/webstore/detail/simple-websocket-client/pfdhoblngboilpfeibdedpjgfnlcodoo).

+Each time the loop is run, it checks with ruby IO to see if any sockets have any new data.
+It then reads up to (currently) 2000 bytes from that socket.
+If there is more data than that waiting, it will have to wait until the next time the loop is called.
+Once enough data has been received for a complete frame, that frame will be read and returned as a message, via client.onmessage as seen in the example.

 ## Possible Future Features

-* Currently, Rubame only deals with text network traffic.
+* Binary data - Currently, Rubame only deals with text network traffic.
 This is not ideal, and so I hope to add the ability to send binary data, along with examples here showing how to communicate with a javascript client.
+* Lazy send - Currently, Rubame sends a message as soon as the message is requested to be sent.
+Sometimes, a game may want to send some traffic whenever it is convenient, and some traffic immediately.
+I may add the ability to lazy send data.

 ## RSpec